 A mission always has a "Planned Home Position" associated with it.
 This is used to simulate the home position of the vehicle such that waypoint lines can be drawn correctly to the first actual waypoint.
 Keep in mind that the actual home position for a mission is set by the vehicle and may differ from the "planned" home position if you don't begin your mission with the vehicle in the same location as "planned".

 In the center of the map you will see a visualization of your current mission.
-You can click on the inicators to select then and then you can also drag them around to move them.
+You can click on the indicators to select then and then you can also drag them around to move them.

 Mission Height Display